bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dantzig-george.md

 8. Co-authored the book Mathematical Programming for Industrial and Management Problems in 1968.
 9. Received the National Medal of Science from President Gerald Ford in 1975.

 Born 8 November 1914, Portland, Oregon, USA.
-Died 13 May2005, Palo Alto, California, USA.
+Died 13 May 2005, Palo Alto, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dantzig_George/)